Skip to content

 Our fundraising team will be on hand, supporting you every step of the way.

-If you're successful, we'll be in touch via email by 18 July.
+Applications will be open from 26 April 2026 until 11pm on Tuesday 26 May 2026.
+If you're successful, we'll be in touch via email in mid-June.
 Unfortunately, we're unable to get back to unsuccessful applicants.

 Who can apply?